Rouge National Urban Park

 Rouge National Urban Park is a national urban park in Ontario, Canada.
 The park is centred around the Rouge River and its tributaries in the Greater Toronto Area.
 The southern portion of the park is situated around the mouth of the river in Toronto, and extends northwards into Markham, Pickering, Uxbridge, and Whitchurch-Stouffville.

 Since 2011, Parks Canada has been working to nationalize and nearly double the size of the original Rouge Park.
 Parks Canada is planning to add more trails, education and orientation centres and improved signage and interpretive panels and displays throughout the park.
 Parks Canada introduced new educational programs to the park, including Learn-to-Camp, Learn-to-Hike, fire side chats, and other complimentary programming.
-Once fully established, the park will span 79.1 km2 or approximately 19,500 acres.
+The park now spans 79.1 km2 or approximately 19,500 acres.
 Parks Canada managed 95% of the area as of June 15, 2019, with the rest expected to be transferred in the future, of which 46 km2 had been formally designated under the Rouge Urban National Park Act.